 Cooking the perfect Irish chip is not as simple as chopping a few spuds and plunging them straight into hot oil.
 This just doesn't work - by the time the inside of the chip has softened, the outside is just too crispy and burnt.

-My trick for cooking the perfect Irish chip is parboiling the potatoes before deep frying them.
+My secret for cooking the perfect Irish chip is parboiling the potatoes before deep frying them.